Neural Cellular Automata for Solidification Microstructure Modelling: Methods

 \subsection{Convolutional neural networks for NCA}

 The architecture of the CNN in NCA is composed of fully connected convolutional layers, as depicted in \textbf{Figure \ref{fig:cnn_archi}}.
 Each convolutional layer consists of a kernel that performs pixel-wise convolution.
-The mathematical transformation in a convolutional layer $l$ is:
+The mathematical transformation in a convolutional layer is:

-where $\textbf{w}$ and $\textbf{b}$ denote the trainable convolutional kernel weights and bias, $f$ represents a non-linear activation function, and $\textbf{x}$ is the output vector of the previous layer that will be used as inputs for the next layer after transformation.
+where $\textbf{w}$ and $\textbf{b}$ denote the trainable convolutional kernel weights and bias, $f$ represents a non-linear activation function, $\textbf{x}^l$ is the input of the current convolutional layer and $\textbf{x}^{l+1}$ is its output, which serves as the input for the next layer.

 In brief, CNN can be considered a neural network 'function' that decides the evolution in the state of a pixel by analysing the information from its neighbouring pixels.
 The weights and biases of the network are determined through network training, where a high-dimensional optimization problem is solved to minimize the difference between the CNN predictions and the ground truth data generated by the CA (as explained in \textbf{Section \ref{sec:train}}).
 To achieve the best performance, the hyperparameters of CNN, such as the number of hidden layers and the activation function type, need to be optimized (as discussed in \textbf{Section \ref{sec:hyper}}).